 By age 22, Cameron had begun working alongside major media outlets, including the Herald Sun, The Age and Nine News in the context of community issues.
 Since then, Cameron has managed and contributed to campaigns funding almost $400 million dollars in projects, including the Mordialloc Freeway.

-“My creative pursuits have married up in an unusual combination with my community work.
-I wouldn’t know what to do with myself, if I wasn’t working on a story.”
+“My creative pursuits have married up in a unique combination with my community work.
+I wouldn’t know what to do with myself, if I wasn’t working on a story behind a campaign.”

 He holds a Bachelor of Business with majors in Management and Marketing from RMIT University, and now writes for independent publications in addition to consulting as a marketing strategist.